 In total, no more than three of the six elective courses may be from any single department outside of GSWS.
 The departmental affiliation of the course is considered the department of which the instructor is a member.
 Courses count toward the major if grades of C- or better are earned.
 One course taken with the Credit/D/Fail grading option may count for the major as long as a CR (credit) grade is earned for the course.

 During the spring of their junior year, students who wish to undertake an honors project must secure the agreement of a faculty member to supervise their independent study project.
 The honors project supervisor must have taught GSWS courses and served on the Gender, Sexuality, and Women’s Studies Program Committee.
 If the student’s chosen supervisor has not fulfilled both of these requirements, the student may appeal for permission from that committee.
 Two semesters of advanced independent work (Gender, Sexuality, and Women’s Studies 4000 and 4001) are required for an honors project in GSWS.
 No more than two independent study courses may count toward the major.

 Requirements for the Minor in Gender, Sexuality, and Women’s Studies

-The minor consists of Women’s Studies 101 and 201, normally taken in the first or second year, and three additional courses.
+Gender, Sexuality, and Women’s Studies 1101 and 2201 or 2001, normally taken in the first or second year, and three additional courses.